MODEL LAW ON WAREHOUSE RECEIPTS

 • World Bank Group (WBG)

-Finally, several public and private sector stakeholders have been invited to participate in the Working Group as observers, with the aim to ensure that the instrument will address the stakeholders’ needs:
+Finally, several public and private sector stakeholders had been invited to participate in the Working Group as observers, with the aim to ensure that the instrument would address the stakeholders’ needs:

 • Association of General Warehouses, Mexico